 Accounting (0452)

-Which statement is correct?
+Which statement about a two-column cash book is correct?

 At the end of the financial year Mui had prepaid rent of $1500.
 How should she record this?